iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-mqtt.md

 ## MQTT

+### Important notes

+- It is not possible to connect the Shelly adapter to an existing MQTT broker in your network
+- The Shelly adapter starts an own broker which is running on the (non default) port ``1882`` to avoid conflicts with other MQTT brokers on the same system
+- You can change the port of the MQTT broker in the adapter settings
+- You don't need any knowledge about MQTT to use it - everything is handled internally

+### Configuration

 1. Open the Shelly Adapter configuration in ioBroker
 2. Choose ```MQTT and HTTP``` as *protocol* in the *general settings*
 3. Open the **mqtt settings** tab